StevenBtw/solvor/README.md

 <summary><strong>Exact Cover</strong></summary>

 ### solve_exact_cover
-For "place these pieces without overlap" or "fill this grid with exactly one of each" problems.
-Sudoku, pentomino tiling, scheduling where every slot must be filled exactly once.
+For "place these pieces without overlap" problems.
+Sudoku, pentomino tiling, N-Queens, or any puzzle where you stare at a grid wondering why nothing fits.

 ```python
 # Tiling problem: cover all columns with non-overlapping rows